A medical exemption certificate entitles you to free NHS prescriptions.

 Who is entitled (medical conditions)

-You can apply for a medical exemption certificate if you have one of the following medical conditions:
+You're entitled to a medical exemption certificate if you have either:

 - a permanent fistula (for example, caecostomy, colostomy, laryngostomy or ileostomy) which needs continuous surgical dressing or an appliance